-Providers may contact the fiscal agent via the mail at the addresses listed in Appendix A. These post office boxes should be used for paper claim submittals, adjustment and void requests, provider services, and administrative correspondence.
+Providers may contact the fiscal agent via mail at the addresses listed in Appendix A. These post office boxes as listed in Appendix A should be used for paper claim submittals, adjustment and void requests, provider services, and administrative correspondence.